 Since pre-adoption consults can be conducted by telephone, and since dog search support is offered by phone and email to everyone, it is likely we can help you!

-- We offer the full range of services (consulting, owner lessons, day school, and group classes) to clients in these and other nearby towns: Wendell, New Salem, Orange, Athol, Erving, Montague, Turners Falls, Deerfield, Greenfield, Shutesbury, Leverett, Sunderland, Northfield, Petersham, South Deerfield, Warwick, north Amherst, and parts of Pelham, Belchertown, and Hadley.
+- We offer the full range of services (consulting, owner lessons, day school, and group classes) to clients in the Pioneer Valley and North Quabbin region.

-- For those outside our service area, including people in the Boston area, other New England towns, etc., we provide periodic in-person group service dog consultations at one of the training facilities where we rent space.
-These include Mount Tully Kennels in Orange and Animal Alliances in Northampton.
+- For those outside our service area, including people in the Boston area, other New England towns, etc., we can either meet by phone or you can travel to us for an in-person consult at the space we rent at Animal Alliances in Northampton.

 A private consult is focused completely on you.
 From both the written history and our discussion, I will get a very thorough impression of you and your disability and training needs and challenges, as well as any of your current dogs.
 We’ll address the most important next steps for you in finding a dog to achieve your career goals.
 A private consult also offers: